OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   default:

   <p>If "result" is "primitive attribute", this attribute specifies the particular primitive attribute to output.
-Default channel name is based on primitive attribute name and type.<\p>
+Default channel name is based on primitive attribute name and type.</p>

   <h3>primitive_attribute_type</h3>